Williamtown Aerospace Centre

 At the University of Newcastle, our world-leading research and innovation creates new thinking, new ideas and new breakthroughs, not just in Australia, but around the globe.
 As a research-intensive institution, our Students and Researchers in Newcastle, the Central Coast, Port Macquarie, Sydney and Singapore, continue to address the world’s great challenges and to impress on the regional, national and global stage.

-The University of Newcastle is ranked in the top 1% of universities by QS World Rankings 2018.
-Thirteen 13 of our disciplines were ranked in the world’s top 200 by QS World University Rankings by Subject 2017.
+The University of Newcastle is ranked in the top 1% of universities by QS World Rankings 2023.
+Fourteen 14 of our disciplines were ranked in the world’s top 200 by QS World University Rankings by Subject 2022

 The significance of our research is reflected in the Australian Government’s Excellence in Research Australia (ERA) assessment, which awarded the University of Newcastle the highest possible ‘5’ rating across 22 research fields, placing us in the top 8 Australian universities for research quality ‘well above world standard.’
 The University ranks 11th in Australia for research income1.
 We are proud that our Researchers are among the world’s best.